scriptgeeks/gossh/README.md

-opssh
+gossh
 =====

-An OPS Tool For manage an group of servers
+An ops tool for manage hundreds of servers via ssh